julz/freeze-proxy/README.md

 comes in, the user's container is resumed in the same way, and the proxy forwards the request over.

-# Install

-1. Ensure your Kubernetes is using `containerd` as the container runtime.
-  - e.g. for minikube, add `--runtime containerd` to `minikube start` command.
-  - Support for other container runtimes should be possible, eventually.
-1. Install knative as normal
-1. `ko apply -f config/webhook.yaml`
-1. That's it - deploy your knative service as normal!

 # Example App